Recipe by Lee Ann

-"It is the most creamiest tomato soup I have ever had." — Lee Ann
+"This is the creamiest tomato soup I have ever had."

 Watch video tips and tricks

 1 (29 ounce) can